 Mr. Bureiko also has experience representing corporate clients in relation to international commercial arbitrations under the LCIA, ICC and UNCITRAL rules.

-Mr. Bureiko is recommended by The Legal 500 UK (2021) for his regulatory investigations and corporate crime work.
-Clients describe him as “highly qualified, effective and efficient, with excellent availability at all times.”
+Mr. Bureiko is recommended by The Legal 500 UK (2022) for his regulatory investigations and corporate crime work.
+Noted for his deep sanctions and export control expertise, clients have described him as “highly qualified, effective and efficient, with excellent availability at all times.”

 Mr. Bureiko joined Debevoise as a trainee solicitor in September 2011 and completed his training in the London office, including a secondment to the Hong Kong office.
 He graduated from Selwyn College, University of Cambridge in 2009 with a B.A.
 (Hons) in Law.
 Between 2010 and 2011, Mr. Bureiko attended BPP Law School in London, where he completed his LPC with distinction.